Protect your app's sensitive content

 but if any one of those widgets has a sensitive content value, then the

-screen will be obscured during media projection.
+entire screen is obscured during media projection.
 Thus, for most use cases,

 using multiple SensitiveContent widgets provides no advantage over having

-available on Android API 35+ and has no effect on lower API versions and
+This feature is available on Android API 35+ and has no effect on lower API versions or other platforms.

 Using the SensitiveContent widget